Marvin Schwäbe: Brøndby

 After the 2017–18 season, Schwäbe returned to Hoffenheim, where he was signed by Danish Superliga side Brøndby as a replacement for Frederik Rønnow who had in turn been signed by Eintracht Frankfurt.
 Schwäbe signed a three-year deal with the club.
 At Brøndby, he grew out to become the undisputed starter in goal, both under fellow German Alexander Zorniger, and later under head coach Niels Frederiksen.
 During his stint in Denmark, he was rumoured to return to German football multiple times, included interest from Stuttgart in 2019 and 2020, but a move did not materialise both times.

 On 1 June 2021 Schwäbe confirmed, that he would leave Brøndby at the end of his contract on 30 June 2021.

 1. FC Köln

 On 1 July 2021, it was reported that Schwäbe had joined Bundesliga side 1.
 FC Köln on a free transfer to become the backup to starting goalkeeper Timo Horn.
 He made his debut on 8 August in the DFB-Pokal match against Carl Zeiss Jena, where his team won after a penalty-shootout.
 He became the starting goalkeeper for Köln in the 2021–22 season.
+He became the club's captain ahead of the 2025–26 season.